-Third-party organizations like the National Fenestration Rating Council (NFRC) and the Energy Star program provide homeowners with reliable third-party information about energy-efficient windows.
+Third-party organizations like the National Fenestration Rating Council (NFRC) provide homeowners with reliable third-party information about energy-efficient windows.
 They have developed the necessary criteria to help homeowners understand when they are buying an independently-evaluated, energy-efficient product.

 The National Fenestration Rating Council (NFRC)

 The NFRC establishes objective window, door, and skylight energy performance ratings to help you compare products and make informed purchase decisions in the following three ways:2